 - Reduces Inflammation: Inflammation causes unnecessary pain and discomfort and can also lead to a host of other diseases and ailments.
 Glutamine, an amino acid found in cabbage, is a strong anti-inflammatory agent, helping to reduce joint pain, arthritis, and ease allergies.
 Cabbage is considered one of the top 10 best food sources of glutamine.

-- Improves Brain Health: Cabbage is a powerful brain food, particularly the red variety.
+- Improves Brain Health: Cabbage, particularly the purple variety, is powerful brain food.
 It contains vitamin K, and the antioxidant anthocyanin, which boosts mental function and concentration.
 Vitamin K, an often forgotten vitamin, can also improve your defense against conditions such as Alzheimer’s and dementia.
 Anthocyanin is also effective at reducing plaque on the brain, preventing the deterioration of short- and long-term memory.

 - Heals Ulcers: Cabbage has been historically known to heal ulcers due to its anti-inflammatory properties.
 Studies have found that drinking cabbage juice is very effective in preventing ulcers.